 - Opportunities to show and breed from your dog and maintain the pedigree line

-- Four weeks' free insurance for your dog when you transfer the ownership
+- Four weeks’ free insurance for your dog is available to you to activate when you have completed the transfer of ownership.

 Your registration fee helps support The Kennel Club Charitable Trust, making a difference for all dogs by funding a range of projects from science grants to welfare initiatives, all of which are giving dogs happier healthier lives.